 Ants leave a scented trail that other ants follow.
 Sweeping or mopping isn’t enough to eliminate the scent.
 Instead, mix one part vinegar with three parts water in a spray bottle, then spritz wherever you’ve seen ants.

 Spot treat ant hills or mounds with an outdoor insecticide.
 For large-scale ant problems, use an insect killer that contains bifenthrin as the active ingredient.
-First mow the grass, then spray the insecticide on the entire lawn in the early morning or late afternoon, when the ants are most active.
+First mow the grass, then spray the insecticide on the entire lawn in the early morning or late afternoon, when the ants are most active for effective ant control.

 For some infestations—of carpenter ants, for instance—you must get rid of the nest.
 How to find it: Look for damp areas such as framing or flooring that’s soft and spongy (this could be the result of, say, a plumbing or roof leak).
 Look in attics, bathrooms, and exterior walls.
 When you find the nest, spray it with an insecticide labeled for indoor use.